leta199/Simulation-Conditional-Probability/README.md

 if statement- if sum is 7 store  the success ( 2 given sum is 7 in "success" as 1 and 0 otherwise.
 iterate up our counter.
 assign successes to simlist based on the index of counter.
-mean of simlist to simulate probability
+mean of simlist to simulate probability.

 ## PROJECT STRUCTURE
 [Simulation- Conditional Probability](https://github.com/leta199/Simulation-Conditional-Probability)/